nareshbhatia/nextjs-nested-layouts/README.md

 Live demo: https://nextjs-nested-layouts-ruby.vercel.app/

-I created this repo to understand React Server Components and Client Components in detail and how Next.js implements them.
+I created this repo to understand and solve a performance issue when using React Server Components and Client Components in my specific use case.

 ## My Use Case